ibm-cloud-docs/key-protect/cli-reference.md

 {{site.data.keyword.keymanagementserviceshort}} is called a `registration`.

 Do not delete a root key if there are resources, such as COS buckets and objects, that rely on the root key.
-Deleteing the root key means you cannot recover those resources.
-This known as "crypto shredding" and there is no recovery from this action.
+Deleting the root key means you cannot recover those resources.
+This is known as "crypto shredding" and there is no recovery from this action.
 {: note}